 Third, lack of energy is a sure fire way to fail the interview.
 Showing energy and focus during an interview doesn’t mean offering a happy jig, flamboyant gestures or booming vocals into the dialogue.
 What it does mean is showing interest and enthusiasm.
 I’m always amazed at how often an incredibly talented candidate fails to show that they care.
 They let ego or nerves get in their way and unfortunately, it translates into boredom, arrogance or disinterest.
 Sure, everyone’s nervous, but that doesn’t mean you should tamper down any excitement about this new possibility.

 You can avoid this fail by displaying energy and drive.
 Let them know you are eager to face new challenges, lead a new team, make an impact and leave a legacy.
+You can doing this by establishing focus and building a connection.
 Even if you’ve discerned mid-way through the interview that the position is not right for you, be sure to leave the interviewer with a positive impression.
 Body language—including good eye contact, a smile and leaning forward from time to time—all demonstrates enthusiasm.
 Another way is to ask for the job.
 If you can do it, and you want it, no doubt they will want you too!

 If you’ve been searching for a complete guide to help you ace your next interview, then grab your copy of Secrets to Interviewing Success here Couple this with coaching, and you’ll establish your fail proof interview plan that will also position you for ongoing opportunities.

 How To Be Career Happy?
 Master Your Fail Proof Interview Stragies